Undergraduate Course Allocation through Competitive Markets: Discussion

 \section{Discussion}

-This paper explores the many-to-many matching problem that arises in undergraduate course allocation.
-We allow courses to prioritize students based on factors such as year of study and department and design a deterministic allocation mechanism, the \textit{Pseudo-Market with Priorities} (PMP) mechanism, that respects course priorities.
-The PMP mechanism extends the approximate competitive equilibrium from equal incomes mechanism of \cite{Budish2011} to settings with course priorities and has the same, small worst-case bound on the market-clearing error.
-It also satisfies desirable approximate notions of stability, efficiency, fairness, and strategy-proofness.
-Our empirical findings demonstrate that the PMP mechanism outperforms the Random Serial Dictatorship with optimal course reserves, a mechanism resembling the one widely used in practice, in terms of student satisfaction and allocation fairness.
+This paper explores undergraduate course allocation as a many-to-many matching problem.
+We design a deterministic mechanism, the \textit{Pseudo-Market with Priorities} (PMP) mechanism, which extends the approximate competitive equilibrium from equal incomes mechanism of \cite{Budish2011} to accommodate course priorities and has the same worst-case bound on the market-clearing error.
+This mechanism satisfies approximate notions of stability, efficiency, fairness, and strategy-proofness.
+Our empirical findings exhibit that it outperforms an idealized version of the mechanism used in practice in student satisfaction and fairness.

-The benefits of introducing the PMP mechanism depend on university-specific factors.
-Universities with only a few popular courses will likely see small gains from implementing any fairer mechanism.
-In contrast, when many courses are overdemanded, the mechanisms used in practice often lead to significant envy among students at the same level of priority.
-The PMP mechanism will be most effective in these environments, as it guarantees fairness without compromising priority constraints or student satisfaction.

-A university's course priority structure also plays a considerable role in its potential gains from implementing the PMP mechanism.
-With priorities based on seniority and student department, the random serial dictatorship and deferred acceptance mechanisms heavily rely on tie-breaking to allocate courses, resulting in a large percentage of students with envy toward others in the same year of study and department.
-Our Theorem \ref{theorem:fairness} guarantees that, with a small enough budget inequality, the PMP mechanism bounds envy among these students by a single course.
-In contrast, if schools employ finer priority structures, using factors such as units completed or grade point average, the PMP and RSD mechanisms are likely to result in similar course allocation outcomes.
+The gains from introducing the PMP mechanism will generally depend on university-specific factors.
+When a large set of equally-prioritized students compete for a small set of seats across courses, the commonly-used RSD mechanism produces allocations with significant envy.
+Instead, the PMP mechanism bounds envy among these students.
+Hence, the fairness improvements from introducing our mechanism will be large in environments with many over-demanded courses.
+Similarly, if a university uses a coarser priority structure, there will be more equally-prioritized students, increasing the gains from introducing the PMP mechanism.
+In contrast, for universities that employ finer priority structures (e.g., prioritizing students based on units completed or grade point average), the PMP and RSD mechanisms will result in similar outcomes.